chrishunt/stories/src/markdown/2019-02-27-sf-ca-coast.md

 couple years ago I explored some of these forest roads on the motorcycle, but hadn't been back since getting the truck.

-With snow to the North in Oregon and to the East in the mountains, it was a good time to go the other direction.
+With the snow to the North and East, it was a good time to go South.
 We left San Francisco and found adventure after 4 hours of driving and some coffee.

 </div>